SkunkworksAI/hydra-moe/README.md

 ## Roadmap

 Over the next weeks, we are exploring new architectures as well as optimizing, training and scaling existing performant architectures.
-Our objective is to achieve SOTA performance within the next 1-2 months and open-source all datasets, code, models of our most performant MoE.
+Our objective is to achieve SOTA performance within the next 1-2 months by scaling a 70B base model with our most performant MoE arch.
+We will fully open-source all datasets, code and models.

 ## Compute Requirements